beardce/EmbeddedLinux/hw04/README.txt

 For the etch a sketch, the buttons were removed and replaced with the rotary encoders to control the etch a sketch.

+# Comments from Prof. Yoder
+# Found your memory map file
+# I'd use > rather than >>.
+Do you know the difference?
+# Grade:  10/10